 These added resources helps teachers, therapists, and parents gently guide children through real-life situations where they can make good and bad choices.
 Great for supporting classroom expectations or helping individual students who need extra practice.

-Repetitive and predictable text builds confidence
+Why you’ll Love It: Clear visuals support comprehension Repetitive and predictable text builds confidence

-In my SEN setting, I’ve been helping young learners understand personal space through a simple and engaging interactive social skills story.
+In my SEN setting, I’ve been helping young learners understand personal space through a simple and engaging Adapted social skills story.
 This adapted narrative uses clear language, repetition and visual supports to make the concept of keeping a respectful distance from others more accessible and meaningful.

 Designed with accessibility in mind, this narrative uses clear, structured language and visual supports to promote awareness of appropriate boundaries in a positive and developmentally appropriate way.

-It is Perfect for:
+It isPerfect for:

 What Ive Included in this product: